 Baking Soda vs. Soda Ash

-So, depending on what you want to affect in your water chemistry, you can add either add baking soda or soda ash.
+So, depending on what you want the effect on your water to be, you can add either add baking soda or soda ash.

-Luckily, whether you want to go the natural or more chemically-intensive route, there are plenty of easy ways to alter the alkalinity of your swimming pool.
-In no time, you’ll be enjoying cleaner, safer pool water with the right chemical balance.
+Luckily, there are easy ways to alter the alkalinity of your swimming pool.
+In no time, you’ll be enjoying cleaner, safer pool water with the correct chemical balance.